sheriff1/vtvisyelp/README.md

     -layout the visualization and menu interface                                                        [ ]

     -load and use JSON into D3 and connect it somehow to our layout                                     [ ]

+Suggestions for layout enhancement after Project 2 presentation (11/13/2012):
+- Mesh the UI with the visualization.
+- Incorporate Olympic-style podium into rows ---> Color the rows gold, silver, bronze as opposed to having podium
+- Do not "emphasize" top 5 restaurants with separate click-buttons, but emphasize them in the drop down menu.
+- In Figure 2, incorporate drop-down menu into the "Category X" part, so then we don't need it in the initial UI/part of meshing process
+- ***Show all types of ratings in visualization, like bar graphs for all of the "What's important to you" metrics and then allow user to create "What's Important to you" rating based on those (still use checkbox, seems easiest for now)